caltechlibrary/newt/newt-presentation.md

 - If you've attended a data science workshop you likely know enough SQL
 - If you've built a static website you likely know about Pandoc
-- A simple DSL used to map requests to data sources and Pandoc
+- Use a simple DSL used to map requests to data sources and Pandoc
 - SQL + CSV files + Pandoc => web application

-=> Is this useful for Libraries, Archives and Museums?

 # Weaknesses

 - Newt is **an experimental prototype** (June 2023)
+- Newt doesn't accept POST, PATCH, PUT encoded as JSON
-- Newt doesn't validate the POST, PATCH or PUT data
+- Newt doesn't validate the GET, POST, PATCH or PUT data
 - Newt doesn't support file uploads
-- Postgres and SQL have a learning curve
+- Learning curves: Postgres and SQL, Pandoc, using HTTP methods
-- Pandoc has a learning curve
-- Using the HTTP protocol has a learning curve

 # Strength in Maturity